Accuracy and reliability

 All data included are similar and easily linked on GP Practice Code.

 The most recent mapping data is produced each month in order to ensure that data can be compared over a time series.
+In this release, where a practice closes within the reporting year, it is not assigned geographical mappings following its closure.
+A small amount of data will therefore be unmapped in the time series files

 Data can be compared with data in the annual Quality Outcomes Framework Publication (QOF).